 This section is particularly important for residential institutes, where the location will significantly impact the participant experience.
 Reviewers will want to see that you have considered the material needs of your institute, like technology and accessibility, and that you have confirmed that the host site has capacity to meet these needs.

 This is also the space to talk about housing for your residential institute.
 Reviewers will want evidence that you have confirmed the accessibility and cost of housing options near your site, and that your budget reflects a realistic assessment of per diem costs.

 Staff, Faculty, and Consultants

 In selecting people to teach and direct your institute, you’ll want to make sure that you can demonstrate expertise in all subject areas of the institute, including technical skills, humanities research, and project management.
 This is a strength of many funded proposals, with reviewers frequently remarking on the high qualifications of the instructors.

 One concern that occasionally arises has to do with the expertise of the institute directors.
 Reviewers are generally skeptical of programs where the directors are not experts in the skills they are teaching (but are rather depending on invited teachers to fill the gap).
 While you certainly don’t need to be an expert in everything, reviewers generally do expect the directors to have a core competency that aligns with the subject of the institute.
 Reviewers will also take note if none of the project directors have strong backgrounds in the humanities.

-That said, reviewers often look for diversity among the project team and institute instructors, and especially appreciate the presence of librarians, faculty members, technical experts, and other kinds of outside experts such as lawyers, as appropriate.
+Reviewers often look for professional diversity among the project team and institute instructors, and especially appreciate the presence of librarians, faculty members, technical experts, and other kinds of outside experts such as lawyers, as appropriate.
 In the case where an institute focuses on a specific cultural group (such as Indigenous history), reviewers will look for evidence that members of the community are key participants in program design and implementation, and are credited and compensated accordingly.